How much are my militaria items worth?

 How are militaria items classified?

 Militaria can be classified into several categories.
 Weaponry is a significant kind of militaria.
 It includes various kinds of firearms, swords, daggers, and more.
 Uniforms are also collectible and may include headgear, sashes, suits, jackets, and other items.
-Medals, epaulettes and items of commendation are another important category of militaria.
+Medals, epaulettes, and items of commendation are another important category of militaria.
 Documents related to war, such as propaganda materials, official notices or correspondence, or personal letters are another important category of militaria.
 Photography or other visual records related to war are also a kind of collectible militaria.

 How is militaria valued?